Hypothyroidism: Prevention

 Hypothyroidism may be prevented in a population by adding iodine to commonly used foods.
 This public health measure has eliminated endemic childhood hypothyroidism in countries where it was once common.
 In addition to promoting the consumption of iodine-rich foods such as dairy and fish, many countries with moderate iodine deficiency have implemented universal salt iodization.
 Encouraged by the World Health Organization, 70% of the world's population across 130 countries are receiving iodized salt.
 In some countries, iodized salt is added to bread.
-Despite this, iodine deficiency has reappeared in some Western countries as a result of attempts to reduce salt intake.
+Despite this, iodine deficiency has reappeared in some Western countries due to attempts to reduce salt intake.

 Pregnant and breastfeeding women, who require 66% more daily iodine than non-pregnant women, may still not be getting enough iodine.
-The World Health Organization recommends a daily intake of 250 µg for pregnant and breastfeeding women.
-As many women will not achieve this from dietary sources alone, the American Thyroid Association recommends a 150 µg daily supplement by mouth.
+The World Health Organization recommends a daily intake of 250 μg for pregnant and breastfeeding women.
+As many women will not achieve this from dietary sources alone, the American Thyroid Association recommends a 150 μg daily supplement by mouth.

 Screening

 Screening for hypothyroidism is performed in the newborn period in many countries, generally using TSH.
 This has led to the early identification of many cases and thus the prevention of developmental delay.
 It is the most widely used newborn screening test worldwide.
 While TSH-based screening will identify the most common causes, the addition of T4 testing is required to pick up the rarer central causes of neonatal hypothyroidism.
 If T4 determination is included in the screening done at birth, this will identify cases of congenital hypothyroidism of central origin in 1:16,000 to 1:160,000 children.
 Considering that these children usually have other pituitary hormone deficiencies, early identification of these cases may prevent complications.

-In adults, widespread screening of the general population is a matter of debate.
+In adults, widespread screening of the general population is debated.
 Some organizations (such as the United States Preventive Services Task Force) state that evidence is insufficient to support routine screening, while others (such as the American Thyroid Association) recommend either intermittent testing above a certain age in all sexes or only in women.
 Targeted screening may be appropriate in a number of situations where hypothyroidism is common: other autoimmune diseases, a strong family history of thyroid disease, those who have received radioiodine or other radiation therapy to the neck, those who have previously undergone thyroid surgery, those with an abnormal thyroid examination, those with psychiatric disorders, people taking amiodarone or lithium, and those with a number of health conditions (such as certain heart and skin conditions).
 Yearly thyroid function tests are recommended in people with Down syndrome, as they are at higher risk of thyroid disease.
-Guidelines for England and Wales from the National Institute for Health and Care Excellence (NICE) recommend testing for thyroid disease in people with type 1 diabetes and new-onset atrial fibrillation, and suggests testing in those with depression or unexplained anxiety (all ages), in children with abnormal growth, or unexplained change in behaviour or school performance.
-On diagnosis of autoimmune thyroid disease, NICE also recommends screening for celiac disease.
+Guidelines for England and Wales from the National Institute for Health and Care Excellence (NICE) recommend testing for thyroid disease in people with type 1 diabetes and new-onset atrial fibrillation, and suggests testing in those with depression or unexplained anxiety (all ages), in children with abnormal growth, or unexplained change in behavior or school performance.
+NICE also recommends screening for celiac disease in people with a diagnosis of autoimmune thyroid disease.